OpenLocalizationTestOrg/azure-docs-pr-test.tr-TR/articles/app-service-mobile/app-service-mobile-xamarin-android-get-started-offline-data.md

                 await client.SyncContext.PushAsync();
                 await toDoTable.PullAsync("allTodoItems", toDoTable.CreateQuery()); // query ID is used for incremental sync } catch (Java.Net.MalformedURLException) {
-                CreateAndShowDialog (new Exception ("There was an error creating hello Mobile Service.
-Verify hello URL"), "Error");
+                CreateAndShowDialog (new Exception ("There was an error creating the Mobile Service.
+Verify the URL"), "Error");
             } catch (Exception e) {
                 CreateAndShowDialog (e, "Error");
             }